Analysis | Why Chinese and Indian Troops Are Clashing, Again

 5. Will tensions escalate?

-Diplomatic talks continue after an offer to mediate by U.S. President Donald Trump was rejected by both nations.
-Before the death of three of its soldiers, India had been downplaying the skirmishes while China was saying dialog could resolve the situation.
-Most observers say war is unlikely since neither side wants to escalate matters.
-One outcome may be closer alignment between India and the U.S., which has called for expanding the G7 to include India.
+Before the deadly clashes, India had been downplaying the skirmishes while China was saying dialog could resolve the situation.
+Most observers had been speculating that war was unlikely since neither side wanted to escalate matters.
+One outcome may be closer alignment between India and the U.S., which has called for expanding the G-7 to include India.
 The U.S. has been broadening trade and strategic ties with nations of the Indo-Pacific -- India, Japan and Australia -- who form the informal grouping known as the Quad.
+An earlier offer to mediate by U.S. President Donald Trump was rejected by both nations.
 Meantime, there’s always a chance border scuffles will resume elsewhere.
 India this year opened a bridge to enable faster movement of troops and artillery in the region of the 2017 border clashes.

 For more articles like this, please visit us at bloomberg.com